ripplejb/reflection-notes/README.md

 **🛡️ Your Thoughts.
 Your Device.
 Your Privacy.
 Your Encryption.**

-> *A revolutionary React application that transforms how you create, manage, and protect your personal reflections.
-Built with enterprise-level SOLID architecture and military-grade encryption, this app ensures your most intimate thoughts remain completely private while delivering a world-class journaling experience.*
+> *A revolutionary journaling application that transforms how you create, manage, and protect your personal reflections.
+With military-grade encryption and complete privacy protection, your most intimate thoughts remain exactly where they belong - with you.*

 ---